Rules

 Rest

-Each Character needs to sleep for at least 8 hours a day in order to avoid incurring System Strain from Lack of Sleep.
-Magic items that recharge on a per-day basis recharge recharge at dawn.
+Each Character needs at least 8 hours of sleep daily to avoid incurring System Strain from Lack of Sleep.
+Magic items that recharge on a per-day basis do so at dawn.

-For all other mechanics to recover (System Strain, Effort committed for the day, recovering Spells), the Character needs Comfortable Sleep.
+For other mechanics to recover (System Strain, Effort committed for the day, recovering Spells), the Character must experience Comfortable Sleep.

-The intention here is that Characters cannot get Comfortable Sleep (and thus recover resources) while on an adventure.
-They must return to a settlement where they can sleep comfortably in peace.
-While the adventurers are away, the dungeon has time to respond and repopulate.
+This means Characters cannot achieve Comfortable Sleep (and thus recover resources) while on an adventure.
+They need to return to a settlement where they can rest in comfort and peace.
+During this time, the dungeon may repopulate or change in response to their absence.

 Poisons and Diseases

-Most toxins force a victim to make a Physical saving throw to resist their effects or mitigate their harm.
-Weak perils might grant as much as a +4 to the saving throw, while dire threats might apply a -4 penalty.
+Most toxins force a victim to make a Physical saving throw to resist their effects or reduce their impact.
+Weak poisons may grant up to a +4 bonus to the saving throw, while severe dangers might impose a -4 penalty.

-If the save is failed, the poison or disease takes hold.
-Most poisons act quickly, inflicting damage, adding System Strain to the target, or applying long-lasting penalties.
-Diseases have a slower onset but often apply the same sort of harms.
+If the save fails, the poison or disease takes hold.
+Most poisons act quickly, dealing damage, adding System Strain, or inflicting long-lasting penalties.
+Diseases have a slower onset but often cause similar harm.

-A medic can treats a poisoned person within a minute of the poisoning with a healer’s kit to give them a better chance to resist.
-They add twice their Heal to the victim’s saving throw roll, or +1 if they have only Heal-0.
+A medic can treat a poisoned victim within a minute using a healer’s kit, improving their chances to resist.
+The medic adds twice their Heal level to the saving throw roll, or +1 if they have Heal:0.

-Some poisons, like that of a pit viper, are save or die.
-Once the poison takes hold, the victim has 1d4 Turns to live unless specified otherwise.
+Some poisons, like that of a pit viper, are save-or-die.
+If the poison takes hold, the victim has 1d4 Turns to live unless specified otherwise.

-Other poisons can have other effects.
-A giant centepede causes lethargy.
-A Tarentella causes 2d6 turns of painful jerking spasms.
+Other poisons have varied effects.
+A giant centipede causes lethargy, while a Tarantella induces 2d6 turns of painful jerking spasms.

 Chases and Pursuit